drklightxyz/keyauth-loader/README.md

 # Instructions
-1) Download Winrar if you do not have it already (https://www.win-rar.com/start.html)
+1) Download Winrar if you do not have it already (https://www.win-rar.com/start.html).
-2) Dowload the Zip file and right click and press Extract Files
+2) Dowload the Zip file and right click and press Extract Files.
-3) Once extracted go in to the "loader" folder and right click on "libs.rar" and press Extract Here
+3) Once extracted go in to the "loader" folder and right click on "libs.rar" and press Extract Here.
-4) Open up "loader.sln" and go to line 12 and put in your KeyAuth application credentials (https://www.youtube.com/watch?v=uJ0Umy_C6Fg)
+4) Open up "loader.sln" and go to line 12 and put in your KeyAuth application credentials.
 5) Build project and enjoy!

+# Note
+Please change up the AntiDebug a bit because it is not very safe.